Marketplace - Owned Rows - Milestone 1

 ]

-(3) Then edit your market/config/urls.py to add a route to the new application:
+(3) Then edit your market/config/urls.py to replace the "root" route to go to

 (4) Use this in your mkt/models.py: